 Since this was the first 9 inch (228.7 millimeter) setback wall with two 90 degree outside corners, a collaborative effort between Redi-Rock International's engineers, Redi-Rock's Research and Development team and the installer, Harbor Springs Excavating, helped make this project a success.

 By using the Redi-Rock retaining wall system's ability to build a 9 inch (228.7 millimeter) setback wall with double 90 degree outside corners, the owner of this residence was able to stabilize the slope in front of the home.
-The wall also provided ample room for the homeowner to replace the landscaping that was lost due to erosion.
+The Cobblestone texture of the blocks gave the wall an aesthetically pleasing look while also provided ample room for the homeowner to replace the landscaping that was lost due to erosion.

 Reinforced Retaining Wall Blocks - Build MSE retaining walls with the revolutionary Redi-Rock the Positive Connection (PC) System.